davidkimai/Symbolic-Residue/README.md

 ## Abstract

-This repository documents a suite of symbolic interpretability scaffolds designed to diagnose neurological failure modes in transformer-based language models.
+This repository presents a suite of symbolic interpretability scaffolds designed to diagnose neurological failure modes in transformer-based language models.
 The recursive shell framework isolates misalignment patterns across autoregressive generation, value head collapse, and instruction interference—operating analogously to biological knockout experiments in cognitive systems research.

-Each shell models a specific failure mechanism encoded in latent symbolic commands.
-Null or contradictory outputs are not artifacts of error, but structured residues—revealing circuit-level attribution dynamics through intentional collapse.
+Each shell targets a specific failure mechanism embedded in latent symbolic commands.
+Null or contradictory outputs are not implementation errors, but structured residues—revealing circuit-level attribution dynamics through intentional collapse.

-Rather than optimizing performance, these shells function as interpretability probes—illuminating hidden inductive priors, attention salience thresholds, and temporal instability in local replacement architectures.
-The project contributes a reusable failure-testing ontology for interpretability-first modeling.
+Rather than optimizing for output performance, these shells act as interpretability probes—illuminating latent inductive priors, salience thresholds, and temporal instability within local replacement architectures.
+This work contributes a reusable ontology of failure-mode diagnostics for interpretability-first transformer modeling.

 ## Generalization Notes